QiuYukang/5G-LENA/doc/source/nr-module.rst

 Scheduler operation
 ===================
 In an NR system, the UL decisions for a slot are taken in a different moment than the DL decision for the same slot.
 In particular, since the UE must have the time to prepare the data to send, the gNB takes the UL scheduler decision in advance and then sends the UL grant taking into account these timings.
-For example, consider that the DCIs for DL are usually prepared two slots in advance with respect to when the MAC PDU is actually over the air.
-For example, for UL, the UL grant must be prepared four slots before the actual time in which the UE transmission is over the air transmission: after two slots, the UL grant will be sent to the UE, and after two more slots, the gNB is expected to receive the UL data.
+Consider that the DL-DCIs are usually prepared two slots in advance with respect to when the MAC PDU is actually over the air.
+For the UL case, to permit two slots to the UE for preparing the data, the UL grant must be prepared four slots before the actual time in which the UE transmission is over the air.
+In two slots, the UL grant will be sent to the UE, and after two more slots, the gNB is expected to receive the UL data.

 At PHY layer, the gNB stores all the relevant information to properly schedule reception/transmission of data in a vector of slot allocations.
 The vector is guaranteed to be sorted by the starting symbol, to maintain the timing order between allocations.
 Each allocation contains the DCI created by the MAC, as well as other useful information.

-To accommodate the NR UL scheduling delay, the new MAC scheduler design is actively considering these delays during each phase.

 Scheduling timings: K0, K1, K2